 For many, getting to those peaceful, harmonious days towards the end of 2019, has taken much more effort and strain than in previous years.
 Life throws curveballs when you least expect it: failed relationships, job losses, accidents, unforeseen expenses, illnesses and even loss of life.

 I’m not one for clichés, but the Greek philosopher, Epictetus, was on to something when he said: “It’s not what happens to you, but how you react to it that matters.”

 You see, I lost my brother to cancer earlier this year.
 He’s been fighting the dreaded disease bravely for over 3 years, but his body was not as strong as his will to live.
 I was fortunate to be with him (together with the rest of the family) as he drifted off into eternity.
 Although it was a purely peaceful, holy moment, my comfort levels took a turn for the worst and I felt an urgent need to get out of the hospital room.

 I’ve contemplated on numerous occasions why I needed to flee, why I couldn’t stay in those surroundings… why I needed to get out…

-Thinking back to that moment, it now makes complete sense to me why I had to “run” – my body and nervous system was not coping and all my senses was going into high alert.
-It felt as if the pressure-cooker’s lid was about to blow.
-Thankfully, I know my sensory thresholds all too well, was able to read the warning signs and realized that I desperately needed to self-regulate to avoid complete sensory overload and probably a meltdown.
+Thinking back to that moment, it now makes complete sense to me why I had to “run” – my body and nervous system was not coping and all my senses were going into high alert.
+It felt as if the pressure cooker’s lid was about to blow.
+Thankfully, I know my sensory thresholds all too well, was able to read the warning signs, and realized that I desperately needed to self-regulate to avoid complete sensory overload and probably a meltdown.